-Exploring The Importance Of Transgender Day Of Visibility (TDOV)
+Transgender Day Of Visibility

-Updated September 21, 2023by BetterHelp Editorial Team
+Updated October 9, 2024by BetterHelp Editorial Team

-Content Warning: Please be advised, the below article might mention trauma-related topics that include suicide which could be triggering to the reader.
-If you or someone you love is having suicidal thoughts, contact the 988 Suicide & Crisis Lifeline at 988.
-Free, one-on-one support is available 24/7.
+Content warning: Please be advised, the below article might mention trauma-related topics that include suicide which could be triggering to the reader.
+If you or someone you love is having suicidal thoughts, contact the National Suicide Prevention Lifeline at 988.
+Support is available 24/7.
 Please also see our Get Help Now page for more immediate resources.

 Getty

-According to the Gay, Lesbian, and Straight Education Network, TDOV on March 31st is a day of awareness dedicated to "celebrating the accomplishments of transgender and gender non-conforming people while raising awareness of the work that still needs to be done to achieve trans justice. "
+According to the Gay, Lesbian, and Straight Education Network, Transgender Day of Visibility (TDOV) on March 31st is a day of awareness dedicated to "celebrating the accomplishments of transgender and gender non-conforming people while raising awareness of the work that still needs to be done to achieve trans justice.

 Transgender is a term that encompasses gender identities and expressions differing from the cultural expectations based on someone's assigned gender at birth (AGAB).
-It is often used to describe people who identify as non-binary, genderqueer, or genderfluid, as well as other gender identities.
+Transgender is often used to describe people who identify as non-binary, genderqueer, or genderfluid, as well as other gender identities.

-Whether you are part of the transgender and gender-nonconforming community or an ally, there are numerous ways to show your support for International Transgender Day of Visibility, including the following:
+Whether you are part of the trans community or an ally, there are numerous ways to show your support for TDOV, including the following:

-• Learn about and honor the history of Transgender Day of Visibility
+• Learn about and honor the history of TDOV

 • Attend a TDOV event

-• Explore issues affecting the transgender community
+• Explore issues affecting the trans community

 Getty/AnnaStills

-You may be outside the transgender community and want to show support beyond Transgender Day of Visibility.
 Below are a few ways you can offer support and care:

 • If someone comes out to you, ask them how you can support them.